lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 A few operations are already defined in the library:

-    - :py:class:`~operations.SortMorphsOper.GenerateMorphsOper`
+    - :py:class:`~operations.GenerateMorphsOper.GenerateMorphsOper`
     - :py:class:`~operations.SortMorphsOper.SortMorphsOper`
-    - :py:class:`~operations.SortMorphsOper.FilterMorphsOper`
+    - :py:class:`~operations.FilterMorphsOper.FilterMorphsOper`
-    - :py:class:`~operations.SortMorphsOper.FindLeavesOper`
+    - :py:class:`~operations.FindLeavesOper.FindLeavesOper`
-    - :py:class:`~operations.SortMorphsOper.ExtendTreeOper`
+    - :py:class:`~operations.ExtendTreeOper.ExtendTreeOper`
-    - :py:class:`~operations.SortMorphsOper.PruneTreeOper`
+    - :py:class:`~operations.PruneTreeOper.PruneTreeOper`
-    - :py:class:`~operations.SortMorphsOper.TraverseOper`
+    - :py:class:`~operations.TraverseOper.TraverseOper`

 They are all dervied from :class:`~molpher.swig_wrappers.core.TreeOperation` and contain the full set of operations performed on a tree in